Alex3DLabs/Klipper_Configs/Voron/2.4 R2/ReadMe.md

 These are my current Klipper configs for My Voron 2.4 R2 350x350x350 Formbot kit.

+My courrent configs are in the Beacon folder

 # Current Setup

 BTT Octopus v1.1